-On March 11 & 12, 2016 the 14th Campus for Supply Chain Management will take place at WHU – Otto Beisheim School of Management in Vallendar.
-We are going to explore the impact of digitization on supply chains together with many notable speakers that will share their know-how and insights to our new topic:
+On March 11 & 12, 2016 the 13th Campus for Supply Chain Management took place at WHU – Otto Beisheim School of Management in Vallendar.
+We explored the impact of digitization on supply chains together with many notable speakers that shared their know-how and insights to our topic:

 If you want to find out more about the topic, click here.

 “This has been by far the most cohesive, well organised and informative event I have ever experienced.”

 “I enjoyed the conference very much.
 It's a wonderful way to spend two days here in Vallendar, because it opens the mind.”